arjunsavel/cortecs/paper/paper.md

 # Benchmark: High-resolution retrieval of WASP-77Ab
-As a proof of concept, we perform a parameter inference exercise [a "retrieval"; @madhusudhan:2009] on the high-resolution thermal emission spectrum of the fiducial hot Jupiter WASP-77Ab [@line:2021; @mansfield:2022; @august:2023] as observed at IGRINS.
+As a proof of concept, we perform a parameter inference exercise [a "retrieval", @madhusudhan:2009] on the high-resolution thermal emission spectrum of the fiducial hot Jupiter WASP-77Ab [@line:2021; @mansfield:2022; @august:2023] as observed at IGRINS.
 The retrieval pairs `PyMultiNest` [@buchner:2014] sampling with the `CHIMERA` radiative transfer code [@line:2013].
 For this experiment, we use the PCA-based compression scheme implemented in `cortecs`.

 Using `cortecs`, we compress the input opacity files by a factor of 13.
-Importantly, we find that our compressed-opacity retrieval yields posterior distributions [as plotted by the `corner` package; @corner:2016] and Bayesian evidences that are consistent with those from the benchmark retrieval using uncompressed opacity (\autoref{fig:corner}).
+Importantly, we find that our compressed-opacity retrieval yields posterior distributions [as plotted by the `corner` package, @corner:2016] and Bayesian evidences that are consistent with those from the benchmark retrieval using uncompressed opacity (\autoref{fig:corner}).
 The results from this exercise indicate that our compression/decompression scheme is accurate enough to be used in high-resolution retrievals.